Starrcade (1998): Reception

+The event has received generally negative or mixed reviews from critics.

-In 2013, Dylan Diot of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "This did not feel like the biggest show of the year for WCW.
+In 2013, Dylan Diot of 411Mania gave the event a rating of "5.0 [Not So Good]," stating, "This did not feel like the biggest show of the year for WCW.
 Too many pointless matches and a mostly dead crowd made for a dull show.
 There was also the lack of major star power, with no Sting, Luger, Hogan, or Savage competing.
 This was a sign of the times for WCW, with horrible booking and too much interference preventing the show from producing memorable moments and satisfying conclusions for the fans.
 The only things I can recommend are the opening three way and the main event for historical purposes but otherwise you can skip this."

+In 2021, Lance Augustine of TJR Wrestling gave the event a rating of "5 out of 10," stating, "I might be a little generous with that rating, but the opening matches with Kidman were both solid, and Goldberg suffering his first loss is a big deal.
+The rest of the show was so average with guys that weren’t normally featured in big spots.
+This was WrestleMania for WCW, and most of the matches fell really flat.
+I didn’t even think Page and The Giant had an outstanding match but both were capable of doing so.
+The fans were so dead throughout the whole show and only came up when the main event was going on."

+In 2023, Michael Fitzgerald of Scott's Blog of Doom! gave the event a review of "Not a recommended show," stating, "The two Cruiserweight matches and the Main Event were strong ways to bookend the show, and I found most of the actual wrestling in the under card to be decent for the most part, so I think I’d give Starrcade 1998 at worst a thumbs in the middle, and possibly even a mild thumbs up.
+I wouldn’t really recommend you going out of your way to watch anything on it past the first two matches, but those first two matches are great and definitely worth checking out.
+I can’t recommend the show as a whole though."